karanshahh/codepath-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?

-Initially, I had trouble with using a glitch, and somehow, it created 3 more projects.
+Initially, I had trouble using glitch, and somehow, it created 3 more projects.
 I wanted to know how I could delete the rest of the projects.
-After a few minutes of researching on the internet, however, I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
+After a few minutes of researching on the internet, I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
 So, I just stuck with it.
 This is because Glitch was absolutely new to me, but so was JavaScript, HTML, and CSS.

 I had trouble understanding how to implement the sound system in the game, and how I should change the frequency of sound in each button in the sound synthesis functions.
 I made sure to go through every instruction thoroughly, and even made sure to go through the in-built JavaScript library "AudioContext", which is used to generate the button sounds.